viamrobotics/docs/docs/services/motion/_index.md

 Given a destination pose and a component to move to that destination, `Move` will:

 1. Construct a full kinematic chain from goal to destination including all movable components in between.
-2. Solve that chain to place the goal at the destination while meeting specified constraints.
+2. Solve that chain to move the specified component frame to the destination while adhering to any constraints.
 3. Execute that movement to move the actual robot.
 4. Return whether or not this process succeeded.

-The volumes associated with all configured robot components (local and remote) will be taken into account for each request to ensure that the robot does not collide with itself.
+The Motion Service takes the volumes associated with all configured robot components (local and remote) into account for each request to ensure that the robot does not collide with itself or other known objects.

 {{< tabs >}}
 {{% tab name="Python" %}}